Consistent heuristic: Consequences of monotonicity

 In the A* search algorithm, using a consistent heuristic means that once a node is expanded, the cost by which it was reached is the lowest possible, under the same conditions that Dijkstra's algorithm requires in solving the shortest path problem (no negative cost edges).
 In fact, if the search graph is given cost $c'(N,P)=c(N,P)+h(P)-h(N)$ for a consistent $h$, then A* is equivalent to best-first search on that graph using Dijkstra's algorithm.
-In the unusual event that an admissible heuristic is not consistent, a node will need repeated expansion every time a new best (so-far) cost is achieved for it.